NicoHood/HoodLoader2/Readme.md

 * Switch to U2Xn=0 if needed
 * Added USB reconnect support
 * General improvements to reduce flash size
-* Updated Installation sketch
+* Updated and improved Installation sketch
+* Added standard Uno/Mega bootloaders
+* Removed /tools folder and added information to wiki instead
 * Note: Can only be (re)compiled with AVR-GCC 5.1 and LTO (see wiki) Not included features (removed while developing, but can be recompiled):
 * Changed programming baud rate (from 57600 to 1200) to reprogramm an Arduino Nano
 * Added old Atmega328 bootloader compatibility (baud 57600)
-* Removed /tools folder and added information to wiki instead

 2.0.4 Release (20.03.2015)
 * HoodLoader2.0.4